La MaMa presents: Norway Now 2026

 -

 Yaniv Cohen is a dancer, choreographer, and professor of contemporary dance at Oslo National Academy of the Arts, where he has taught since 2014.
 He holds an MA in Choreography from the Art Academy in Oslo.
 Cohen explores the fundamental human desire to communicate and the interplay between personal responsibility and societal norms.
-His recent choreographic work revolves around ADHD, hypersensitivity, and performativity, including the solo I Work with the Potential that I Might Be a DOG and A(ttention) Deficit Delight.
-He also works as a photographer and cinematographer, with exhibitions and films shown in festivals and galleries.

 I work with the potential that I might be a DOG